Portable neutron survey meter - NSN3

 IRSN and CEA play crucial roles in researching, measuring and monitoring ionizing radiation.
 They also provide advice and recommendations to improve radiation protection and ensure the safety of the population and workers.

 Training includes courses on the principles of radiation protection, the use of measuring equipment, and safety procedures.
-Ongoing training is essential to maintain a high level of competence and safety when working with radiation.
+Ongoing training is essential to maintain a high level of competence and safety in working with radiation.

 We hope this FAQ answers your questions about radiation protection and ionizing radiation monitoring.
 For further information, please consult reliable sources such as IRSN and CEA.